 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Kikkoman Corporation reported significant carbon emissions, totalling approximately 706,600,000 kg CO2e across all scopes.
 This includes 58,900,000 kg CO2e from Scope 1, 12,800,000 kg CO2e from Scope 2, and a substantial 706,600,000 kg CO2e from Scope 3 emissions.
-The previous year, 2023, saw emissions of about 794,000,000 kg CO2e in Scope 3, alongside 66,200,000 kg CO2e in Scope 1 and 16,300,000 kg CO2e in Scope 2.
-Kikkoman has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by FY2031, using FY2019 as a baseline.
+Kikkoman has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by FY2031, using FY2019 as the baseline.
 Additionally, the company targets a 30% reduction in Scope 3 emissions from purchased goods and services, as well as upstream transportation and distribution, within the same timeframe.
-Furthermore, Kikkoman is committed to achieving net zero CO2 emissions by 2050.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Kikkoman's dedication to addressing climate change within the food and beverage processing sector.
-The company’s initiatives are crucial for reducing its overall carbon footprint and contributing to global climate goals.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit warming to 1.5°C. Furthermore, Kikkoman is committed to achieving net zero CO2 emissions by 2050, demonstrating a long-term dedication to sustainability and climate action.
+The company’s initiatives reflect a proactive approach to addressing climate change within the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents